umr-ds/pyserval/README.md

 ## Dependencies

-This code requires on Python 3.6+
+Up to `v0.4`, the code is compatible with both Python 2.7 & 3.4+.
+As of `v0.5`, you will need Python 3.6+

 The only external runtime-dependency is [requests](https://github.com/requests/requests).
 This should be automatically installed by pip based on the package metadata.